Introduction / History Of the five major castes in India, the Nai are a sub-caste just above the Harijan caste.

 A caste council (panchayat) maintains social control over the community.

-The Nai need to know Jesus and His gospel.
+Prayer Points The Nai need to know Jesus and His gospel.
 They need to be mentally freed from being second-class citizens due to their caste ranking.
-They need to know that they repent and be the children of God, become part of a special nation serving God instead of man.
+They need to know that they can repent and become the children of God, becoming part of a special nation serving God instead of man.